infinity-keys/the-scene/README.md

  - Your Uploads
  - Your Points
  - Zines
-	- Attendees can pool points together to redeem for all attendees to recieve Zine memorabilia from the show mailed to their home address
+	- Attendees can pool points together to redeem for all attendees to receive Zine memorabilia from the show mailed to their home address
 - Point system
 	- If you make a pin you get 100 points
 	- If you vote on a pin you get 25 points